What is Drama & Theatre

 Components

-Students will study two plays – Dario Fo’s Accidental Death of an Anarchist and Henrik Ibsen’s Hedda Gabler – and watch professional theatre to draw inspiration from.
-They will also explore Simon Stephens’ adaptation of ‘Curious Incident of the Dog in the night-time’ and bring it to life as a director, designer or actor.
+You will study three plays – Dario Fo’s Accidental Death of an Anarchist and Henrik Ibsen’s Hedda Gabler and Simon Stephens’ adaptation of ‘Curious Incident of the Dog in the night-time’.
+You will bring these plays to life as a director, designer or actor and watch professional theatre to draw inspiration from.

 You will develop your analytical, interpretative and evaluative skills and become an informed theatre critic.
 Through practical group work, you will perform devised and scripted drama, working as a member of a team and improve your social and communication skills.